M.S. in Tropical Conservation Biology and Environmental Science

 Natural Sciences Division Office:

 The primary purpose of the Master of Science in Tropical Conservation Biology and Environmental Science is to provide graduate training in conservation biology and environmental science to those with baccalaureate degrees and those currently working in the field.
 The program will utilize the extraordinary biological, physical, and cultural complexity of the island of Hawaiʻi as a focus of investigation and study.
 The program will prepare students for technical positions and for entry into Ph.D. programs in related fields.

-- Foster knowledge of current trends and issues in conservation biology and environmental sciences including basic and applied research and natural resource problems;
+- Foster knowledge of theory and techniques in conservation biology and environmental sciences including basic, applied, and socio-ecological research.

 Student Learning Outcomes

 Graduates of the program will be able to:

 - Perform scientific research in the interdisciplinary field of conservation biology and environmental science;

 - Develop skills in natural resource and protected area management;

 - Use advanced technological equipment, perform quantitative analysis, and interpret complex data;

 - Present scientific results in oral and written publications; and